MHeironimus/ArduinoJoystickLibrary/README.md

 - JoystickTest - Simple test of the Joystick library.
 Exercises all of the Joystick library functions when pin A0 is grounded.
 - MultipleJoystickTest - Creates 4 Joysticks using the library and exercises the first 16 buttons and X and Y axis when pin A0 is grounded.
 - JoystickButton - Creates a Joystick and maps pin 9 to button 0, pin 10 to button 1, pin 11 to button 2, and pin 12 to button 3.
+- JoystickKeyboard - Creates a Joystick and a Keyboard.
+Maps pin 9 to Joystick Button 0, pin 10 to Joystick Button 1, pin 11 to Keyboard key 1, and pin 12 to Keyboard key 2.

 ###Simple example